firecracker-microvm/firecracker-containerd/snapshotter/README.md

 This snapshotter plugin is written for broad compatibility, and should run on any Linux system capable of running Firecracker and containerd.
-However, it sacrifices efficientcy in order to achieve this compatibility.
+However, it sacrifices efficiency in order to achieve this compatibility.
 Each layer in a container image is represented as a unique filesystem image.
 Each container is given a complete private copy of it's root filesystem image upon creation.
 Thus, container creation is expensive in terms IO and disk space.